 Step 2: Make the Side Rails

-Then cut two additional 55mm wide strips of plywood (9mm).
-They serve as the base for the rails and are used to attach the rails to the base board.
+Next, cut two additional plywood strips (55 mm wide, 9 mm thick).
+These will serve as the base supports that attach the rails to the main board.

 Find This Blog Post Useful?